fcomarcet1/boilerplate-symfony-base-docker-mysql-nginx/README.md

 # Symfony Base Repository

-This repository contains the basic configuration to run Symfony applications with MySQL database
+This repository contains the basic configuration to run Symfony applications in docker with MySQL database and Nginx

 ## Content
 - Nginx container running version 1.19